 Every time a player misses a shot, it is recorded as a "MISS."
-If a player misses and pockets one of his or her opponent's balls, it is still marked as a "MISS" and the opponent's ball(s) stay down.
-If the player misses and pockets one of his or her balls, it stays down and is marked as a "MISS."
-Any balls pocketed as a result of a miss are marked under dead balls.
+Failure to make a good hit is also recorded as a "MISS".
+Any balls pocketed as a result of a bad hit are marked under dead balls.
 All score keeping responsibilities also apply for misses.